w3f/polkadot-wiki/docs/learn/learn-opengov.md

 Decision Period.

-Once the proposal exits the Lead-in Period and enters the Voting Period, to be approved, it must satisfy the approval and support criteria for the minimum **Confirmation Period**.
+Once the proposal exits the Lead-in Period and enters the Voting Period, to be approved, it must satisfy the approval and support criteria for the **Confirmation Period**.

 - **Approval** is defined as the share of approval (_aye_ votes) vote-weight (after adjustment for [conviction](#voluntary-locking)) against the total vote-weight (for all approval, rejection, and